 The Government's plan is for all pupils, in all year groups, to return to school full-time from the beginning of the autumn term 2020.
-The Actions for schools during the coronavirus outbreak from the start of the autumn term is intended to support schools, both mainstream and alternative provision, to prepare for this.
-It applies to primary, secondary (including sixth forms), infant, junior, middle, upper, school-based nurseries and boarding schools.
+The Actions for schools during the coronavirus outbreak (Full Opening: Schools) is intended to support schools, both mainstream and alternative provision, to prepare for this.
+It applies to primary, secondary (including sixth forms), post-16 academies, infant, junior, middle, upper, school-based nurseries and boarding schools.
 The guidance also covers expectations for children with special educational needs and disability (SEND), including those with education, health and care plans, in mainstream schools.
 Separate guidance is available for Early years and childcare providers and for Special schools and other specialist settings.
 Schools should use their existing resources to make arrangements to welcome all children back.
 Schools should not put in place rotas.